Mohamadaliibrahim/language_practice_bot/README.md

 ## Features

 - **Multi-language Support**: Practice translations in Spanish, French, German, and Italian.
+- **Four Levels of Difficulty**: Progress through Beginner, Intermediate, Advanced, and Fluent levels, each with 15 questions.
+- **XP-Style Progress Bar**: Visual progress indicator tracks your advancement within each level, adding a game-like feel.
 - **Graphical User Interface**: User-friendly GUI built with Tkinter.
-- **Randomized Questions**: Words are randomly selected to challenge your memory.
+- **Randomized Questions**: Words are randomly selected for each session to enhance learning and recall.
 - **Multiple Choice Questions**: Each question offers multiple options to choose from.
 - **Immediate Feedback**: Get instant feedback on your answers.
-- **Progress Tracking**: See your score at the end of the quiz.
+- **Progress Tracking and Score Display**: See your score at the end of each level and overall quiz.
 - **Option to Stop Quiz**: You can stop the quiz at any time and view your results.

 ---